Job Title: Postdoctoral Fellow

 Ph.D. in life or physical science (examples: immunology, biology, cancer biology, bioinformatics, computer science, physics)

 Additional Application Information

-Multiple postdoctoral training positions are currently available in the laboratory of Dr. Kristen Pauken in the Department of Immunology at The University of Texas MD Anderson Cancer Center.
+Multiple postdoctoral training positions are currently available in the laboratory of Dr. Kristen Pauken in the department of Immunology at MD Anderson Cancer Center.
 Successful candidates will: 1) Show a record of successful first author, peer-reviewed publications; 2) Have expertise in mouse models, flow cytometry, microscopy, molecular biology, and/or bioinformatics; 3) Have experience with high dimensional biological datasets and/or single cell genomics or epigenomics.

 Applications will be accepting on an ongoing basis.